khersameesh24/spatialxe/README.md

 ## Credits

-nf-core/spatialxe was originally written by Sameesh Kher (khersameesh24) and Florian Heyl (heylf).
+nf-core/spatialxe was originally written by [Sameesh Kher](https://github.com/khersameesh24) and  [Florian Heyl](https://github.com/heylf).

 We thank the following people for their extensive assistance in the development of this pipeline: